-(a dramatic narration, originally presented at the Crossway Ladies’ Christmas Brunch)
+(a dramatic narration, originally presented at the Crossway Ladies’ Christmas Brunch in Bristol, WI)

 It was hot and dusty.
 Totally opposite of our current cold and ice.
 But tempers flared much like a Black Friday midnight special.